-RASM locks, keys and tags are managed by the work party supervisor.
+RASM locks, keys and tags are issued to the recipient by the issuer.

 In general, all RASM locks shall be uniquely keyed and identifiable to the correct key.
-However, a small number of RASM locks may be commonly keyed provided they are issued to only a single user and only one key exists for these locks.
+However, a small number of RASM locks may be commonly keyed provided they are issued to only a single recipient and only one key exists for these locks.

-- No spare keys shall be held for any RASM lock - All RASM locks shall be red - If the lock is labelled DO NOT REMOVE and is uniquely identifiable, then no accompanying tag is required unless specified by the asset owner. - <image>
+- no spare keys shall be held for any RASM lock - all RASM locks shall be red - if the lock is labelled DO NOT REMOVE and is uniquely identifiable, then no accompanying tag is required unless specified by the asset owner

-- RASM tags shall be red and white with DO NOT REMOVE in black text. - Where tags cannot be applied then red and black RASM tape shall be used
+- RASM tags shall be red and white with DO NOT REMOVE in black text - where tags cannot be applied then red and black RASM tape shall be used